- This post contains affiliate links. Read more here.

 Additionally, even the best swimmers can suffer from fatigue in open water.
-A buoyant life jacket can help keep a dog’s head up above the water in emergencies, but can also allow a dog to use up less energy while playing and swimming, extending the amount of time you can both have fun in the sun.
+A buoyant life jacket will help keep a dog’s head above the water in emergencies, but it will also allow a dog to use up less energy while playing and swimming, extending the amount of time you can both have fun in the sun.

 How Should a Dog Life Vest or Jacket Fit?

-Having a dog life jacket is the first step, but if it doesn’t fit well, it might not do much good.
+A dog life jacket that doesn’t fit well might not do much good in an emergency.
 In order to ensure that your dog’s life vest fits correctly, you’ll need to start with accurate measurements.

-First, weigh your dog to make sure that they are within the weight ratings of a given size and brand of life jacket.
-Secondly, measure your dog’s length from the neck all the way back to the base of the tail.
+First, weigh your dog to make sure that they are within the weight range of a given size and brand of life jacket.
+Next, measure your dog’s length from the neck all the way to the base of the tail.
 Finally, measure your dog’s girth around the widest part of the neck and the widest part of the chest.